-The prodisc C intervertebral disc prosthesis consists of two cobalt chromium molybdenum plates with a titanium coating that allows for bony ingrowth of the prosthesis.
-A plastic core (polyethylene) located between the plates guarantees the mobility in the segment (ball and socket joint principle).
+The prodisc L intervertebral disc prosthesis consists of two cobalt chromium molybdenum plates which are sprayed with a titanium coating to enable the bone to grow onto the prosthesis.
+A plastic core (polyethylene) located between the plates guarantees the mobility in the segment (ball joint principle).
 All of these materials are clinically proven to be tolerated very well by the body.

-This design prevents overloading of the adjacent intervertebral discs, as can occur after traditional spinal fusion.
+This design prevents overloading of the neighboring intervertebral discs, as can occur after traditional spinal fusion.

-Different sizes of the individual components are available to the surgeon, so that he can select the correct size of prosthesis that fits best with your anatomy.
+Different sizes of the individual components are available to the surgeon, so that he can assemble the correct size of prosthesis that fits best with your anatomy.

-Anchorage of the prosthesis
+Attachment of the prosthesis

-To achieve short-term, primary stability directly after the operation, the prodisc C intervertebral prosthesis is equipped with a keel which is anchored directly on the vertebral body.
+To achieve short-term, primary stability directly after the operation, the prodisc L intervertebral prosthesis is equipped with a keel which is anchored directly on the vertebral body and two spikes.
 The necessary stability is thus guaranteed immediately upon implantation.

-In addition, the entire surface is coated with a highly porous pure titanium layer which facilitates the growth of bone on the metal components due to its extremely rough and porous surface.
+In addition the entire surface is coated with a highly porous patented pure titanium layer which facilitates the growth of bone on the metal components due to its extremely rough and porous surface.